2006 Rugby League National Leagues: Grand Final

-Hull Kingston Rovers 29–16 Widnes Vikings

 National League Two

 National League Two was won by Dewsbury Rams, who only sealed the title on the last day of the season.
 Runners-up Sheffield Eagles won the play-off final against Swinton, who won through the play-offs by beating Barrow Raiders, Featherstone Rovers and Celtic Crusaders, who they beat in rugby league's first ever golden point extra time.